Contact Us

 See feature descriptions.

-To detect these threats, UEBA tools use ML to create baseline behaviors for individual users and resources in a network and then use statistical analysis to identify deviations from that baseline.
+To detect these threats, UEBA tools use ML to create baselines for individual users and resources in a network, then use statistical analysis to identify deviations from those baselines.

 These anomalous activities may indicate that an entity or a user’s account has been compromised.
 When the UEBA solution detects such a variation, it assigns a risk score and provides incident information and remediation suggestions.